| Previous Page | Next Page | Index

 29 Mar 1833 detained the slave vessel Negrita, with 195 slaves on board.
 7 May 1835 the proceeds arising due to be paid.

-Off Barbadoes 18 May 1833 Captured a slave ship and sailed with it to Trinidad.
+18 May 1833 supposed to have captured a slave ship off Barbadoes and departed with it to Trinidad ?

 10 Nov 1833 Lieutenant Charles Bolton, appointed in command on the West Indies station, captured six vessels with 1902 slaves on board.
 One of his toughest opponents was the Spanish slave schooner Joaquina, with 327 slaves on board, which did not surrender until she had had her master and 2 men killed, and was in a sinking condition, off the Isle of Pines, whilst en route from the River Bonny to Havana, when she was sent for adjudication to the British and Spanish Mixed Court at Havana, and on 21 Nov 1833 sentenced to be condemned.
 See also p.
 273 at www.archive.org/details/royalnavyhistory06clow

 7 May 1835 proceeds arising due to be paid.

 Extract of a Letter from Capt.
 Bolton, dated, His Britannic Majesty's schooner Nimble, Havanna, 16th November, 1833.